 This is my first post that can fairly be called a dispatch – I started it on my laptop in the library of the Gasthof Rote Wand, in Lech, Austria while enjoying spring break with my family, as well as with Jamie and Zoe, who you know from DFA.
 Between ski runs, meals and pool time, Zoe, Jamie, and I are able to talk quietly, considering DFA from a distance, and we share insights and thoughts without the distractions of the day-to-day.
 The trip is made even more special as Jamie’s family (on his father’s side) is Austrian, and he has generations of family in Lech.

 Austria is a long way to travel, but Jamie and Zoe and their extended family (we stay in a cousin’s hotel), welcome us and make us feel at home.
 Lech is an Alpen ski-resort community with a full-time population of only 1500, yet boasting 8500 hotel beds.
-Perhaps my favorite thing about the area, other than it’s being the birthplace of alpine skiing, is that the families that owned most of the property before resort days built the hotels and resort amenities (ski lifts) and maintain them to this day.
+Perhaps my favorite thing about the area, other than it being the birthplace of alpine skiing, is that the families that owned most of the property before resort days built the hotels and resort amenities (ski lifts) and maintain them to this day.
 Sheraton, Hilton, Ritz Carleton and the Four Seasons brands are nowhere to be found.
-When Jamie first started telling me about Lech and it’s tradition of hospitality, design and architecture, I thought he was up-selling his ancestral home.
-I know people from Grand Rapids (my childhood home) to Charlotte (a recent visited place) who do the same thing.
+In the 1990’s when Jamie first started telling me about Lech and its tradition of hospitality, design and architecture, I thought he was simply up-selling his ancestral home.
+I know people from Grand Rapids (my childhood home) to Charlotte (a recently visited place) who do the same thing.
 I believe all places deserve such pride of place, but notwithstanding, Jamie is right; Lech is spectacular in many ways.

 Architecturally, I’ll limit myself to a hotel and two restaurants we’ve come to know very well.
-The first is Walch’s Gasthof Rote Wand in the hamlet of Zug on the perimeter of Lech.
+The first is Walch’s Rote Wand Gourmethotel in the hamlet of Zug on the perimeter of Lech.
 The Rote Wand is owned and run by Jamie’s cousin Joschi and his wife Natasha.
-The main building is referred to as Zug 5, as it is the fifth oldest structure in Zug, dating to the sixteenth century.
+The main building’s address is Zug 5, as it is the fifth oldest structure in Zug, dating to the sixteenth century.
 The building is un-presupposing from the exterior, appearing similar to many, if not most, of the snow-covered shallow pitched structures throughout Lech.
 The Rote Wand commenced operations as a Gasthof in 1959 and was at the time on the forefront of traditional Austrian design and hospitality.
-Today, when walking through the hotel, recently and ingeniously re-branded as a “Gourmet Hotel,” I am struck by the simple and graceful modernity of the lobby, bar and dining room with their clean lines, warm natural wood paneling and subtle elegant lighting.
-The public spaces of the Rote Wand are more akin to Alvar Aalto’s Scandinavian classicism than what one might expect inside a four-hundred-year-old vernacular building in the Alps.
-The modern themes continue to the guest rooms and suites, which the Walch family and their architects thought through each room type’s unique layout and design.
+Today, when walking through the hotel, recently and ingeniously re-branded as a “Gourmet Hotel,” I am struck by the simple and graceful modernity of the lobby, bar and dining room with their clean lines, warm natural oak paneling and subtle elegant lighting.
+The public spaces of the Rote Wand are more akin to Alvar Aalto and Scandinavian Classicism than what one might expect inside a four-hundred-year-old vernacular building in the Alps.
+The modern themes continue to the guest rooms and suites each featuring unique layouts and spa-like materials.

-The two restaurants we visit every trip are separated by only two lift rides, yet are a world apart.
-The first is in town at the base of the Schlegelkopf, and the second is 2500 meters above sea level at the top of the Oberlech chair.
-The in-town restaurant is named Schneggarei, and from the outside, it is looks like any other Lech building.
+The two restaurants we visit every trip are separated by a single chair lift, yet are a world apart.
+The first is in town at the base of the Schlegelkopf lift, and the second is 2500 meters above sea level at the top of the same lift.
+The in-town restaurant is named Schnegareii, and from the outside, it is looks like any other Lech building.
 Inside, the blend of modernity and vernacular is so seamless that the casual observer and patron might miss the countless subtle design innovations.
-If one were to aspire to create an architecture that recedes into the background yet still delights, I would be hard-pressed to find a better example than the Skihütte Schneggarei.
+If one were to aspire to create an architecture that recedes into the background yet still delights, I would be hard-pressed to present a better example than the restaurant Schnegaraii.

-After we head up the mountain and near the summit of the lift above Oberlech, a building comes into view.
-It looks rather like the modern utility barn that it doubles as, housing in it’s basement some of the sno-cats that roam the mountain each evening.
-But, as we ski from the lift over to the structure, we come upon Der Wolf, a restaurant designed to capture a view as well as any I have ever encountered.
-There are other panoramic restaurants above Lech, one or two of which hang precariously over the edge, but none justify our annual trip in the same way as Der Wolf.
+After we grab our skis and get on the lifts and, as we reach the summit of Petersboden high above Lech, a building comes into view.
+It looks deceptively like a modern utility barn, perhaps one that would house the sno-cats that roam the mountain each evening.
+But, as we ski from the lift over to the structure, we come upon Der Wolf, a restaurant that captures and enhances a view as well as any I have ever encountered.
+There are other panoramic restaurants above Lech, one or two of which hang precariously over the Alpine edge, but none justify our annual trip in the same way as Der Wolf.
 I have taken pictures of it, through it, and from it, and I can’t do it justice.
-I’ve even taken out my pen and sketched it, not that I had a prayer of capturing its essence, but that I might study it a bit more carefully and by doing so, remember it a bit more clearly.
+I’ve even taken out my pen and sketched it, not that I had a prayer of capturing it’s essence, but that I might study it a bit more carefully and by doing so, remember it a bit more clearly.

 I finished typing this on our return flight to New York, having enjoyed such abundance, I was left with only one question.
 Why do airlines not serve kids’ meals?